 \begin{theorem} The Kirwan functor $\kappa$ is essentially surjective. \end{theorem}

 \begin{proof} For any object of $\cD_{\red}\mmod$, we can apply the left adjoint from Lemma \ref{adjoints} to obtain a witness to essential surjectivity. \end{proof}

 \begin{remark} McGerty and Nevins \cite{MN} always work with symplectic quotients of affine schemes, and the category of quantizations that they consider is by definition the essential image of the Kirwan functor.
-Thus Theorem \ref{surjectivity} establishes that their module category is the same as ours.
-This fact was known to McGerty and Nevins, but the proof does not appear in their paper. \end{remark}
+Thus Theorem \ref{surjectivity} establishes that their module category is the same as ours. \end{remark}